daniloefl/hfnum/README.md

 vex[2] = [h.getExchangePotential(2, 0), h.getExchangePotential(2, 1), h.getExchangePotential(2, 2)]

 # one can now plot all the above as needed

+# you can also save the result:
+h.save("myresult.txt")

+# and later load it again:
+# to save the calculation state and continue, or plot the results later
+h.load("myresult.txt")

 ```

 # Installing packages necessary for compilation